How To Paint Olympic Barbells For Home Gym – GarageGymPro

 • Spray Paint Primer

-A primer will give your topcoat of paint an even surface to stick to.
-You'll need this if you want to get an even coat of paint on your barbell, and we would recommend using the same type of primer from the same brand as your spray paint.
+From my experience, using a primer before applying your topcoat of paint is crucial.
+You'll need this if you want to get an even coat of paint on your barbell, and I would recommend using the same type of primer from the same brand as your spray paint.

 • Safety Equipment